-14 Artists

 What is Look Again?

 Public artworks bring great value to the culture of a town, inspiring joy and pride, changing perceptions, encouraging visitors, and uplifting local business.
-Newhaven residents have told us what areas they would like, and an open public meeting has helped us understand what kind of work they would like to see.
+Newhaven residents have told us what areas they would like to be painted and an open public meeting helped to gather feedback and ideas from locals.

 Community is at the core of Look Again.
 Alongside brightening up the town we are running a programme of events for residents and visitors, providing free workshops for Newhaven’s four primary schools and Seahaven Academy, and funding a youth collective for 14-25 year olds.

-We hope you’ll sign up to some of our events, follow the trail, get involved, and celebrate our amazing town.
+We hope you’ll sign up to some of our events, follow the trail, get involved, and celebrate this amazing town.

-This project is being funded by generous sponsors, charitable grants, investment from central government and is facilitated by Lewes District Council.
+This project is being funded by generous sponsors, charitable grants, investment from central government and is being delivered by Lewes District Council.

 The Sea Ranch, 1968 - Barbara Stauffacher Solomon